Consumania

 Art Direction and 3D Art

-Set in a dystopian future shaped by hyper-consumerism, I developed a plastic toy aesthetic defined by soft, round forms and a neon-saturated color palette.
-I designed and modeled the supermarket’s inventory, wrapping everything in glossy plastic with a highlighted sense of cuteness and naivety.
-The same approach informed the featureless humanoids, whose personalities are expressed only through their gadgets.
-These examples guided our 3D artists in creating additional assets - from food and props to buildings - consistent with the defined style.
+Set in a hyper-consumeristic dystopia, I developed a plastic aesthetic defined by round forms and saturated colors, inspired by toys, candy, and other naive references.
+I modelled the supermarket’s inventory and shoppers, who express themselves solely through their gadgets.
+These initial examples guided the 3D artists when creating additional assets, from food items to outdoor buildings - consistent with the defined style.

 2D Concept Art and Assets